Ijwu/Archipelago.RiskOfRain2/README.md

 * If you start a new run but join an existing AP session, you will get spammed with notifications for all your pickups.
 * Reconnect breaks location check UI
+* Reconnect with command seems to break all item grants from AP

 ## To-do/Ideas

 * Visual indicator when an item drop becomes an location check. - done, smokescreen effect now pops up, needs pre-release test
 * HUD for when a location check is about to complete. - done, needs pre-release test
-* HUD for last item sent. - not doing
+* Send chat messages to the multiworld. - Needs testing

 * HUD for locations checked over total locations.
 * Cache and load data package from file system. - should probably go in packet lib
-* Send chat messages to the multiworld. - Needs testing
-* Make chat scrollable maybe - naw, there's probably mods for that
 * Further randomization in some way.
 Mob spawns, elite types, variance api, boss types, mob families, mobs with items, etc.
 * More item/reward types: money, exp, warbanner drops, drones
 * Funny/joke item types: launching you into the air, switch left and right click
 * Trap item types: spawn a family of mobs on you, spawn bosses, drop bombs on the stage
 * Randomize order of check sending.
+* YAML options for types of item drops?
+Chests/Scrapper/Multishop/Boss/LunarCoin/GoldChests
+* YAML options for scrap drops.
 * Add objectives so that certain number of checks per level required per portal
 * Granting equipment should drop the existing one
+* Randomize pickup step every stage or every pickup?